sandeshpokhrel54/sandesh-pokhrel-hugo.github.io/content/about.md

 +++

-Computer Engineer in the making...
-Games, Football, Books, Mathematics, Movies, Travel, Psychology...
+Computer Engineer in the making so there's a lots of things going alongside..
+Football, Video Games, Books, Mathematics, Movies, Trekking and Psychology.